 Speaking of your kidneys, marshmallow root is a good herb to help with your kidney health.

-8. Is Good For The Liver
+10. May Be Good For The Liver

 Speaking of detoxifying your body, another key organ for doing this is your liver.

-Apparently, drinking sassafras tea may help in the optimal functioning of your liver.
+Drinking sassafras tea may help in the optimal functioning of your liver.

-9. Sassafras Helps With Oral Health
+11. Sassafras May Help With Oral Health